Issue(s): Hulk #167, Hulk #168, Hulk #169, Hulk #170

 Also meanwhile, MODOK is awesome.

 On first glance you may think MODOK is just surrounded by AIM goons, but looking closer, and wondering why an AIM goon may be wearing a chef's hat, you'll grok what's really going on.
-MODOK has brainwashed a representative sample of America, and they all unknowingly walk to the AIM headquarters and report - in person - on anything they've seen in their daily lives that may be of interest to MODOK, who stores the information in his vast computer-like brain and lets all the data percolate.
+MODOK has agents embedded in all walks of life, and they all walk to the AIM headquarters and report - in person - on anything they've seen in their daily lives that may be of interest to MODOK, who stores the information in his vast computer-like brain and lets all the data percolate.
 A nurse from Betty's hospital reports in to tell him that Herb Trimpe has been drawing Betty like a cartoonish parody of a crazy person, and MODOK decides it's time to act.

 He's been working on a new device - a giant body for his giant head to fit inside.
 Trimpe never gives us a good perspective shot of MODOK in the armored body, but here's the suit from behind as he floats out of it into Betty's hotel room to whisper sweet hatred of the Hulk into her ear.